Planet Nine: Primordial black hole

 In 2019, Jakub Scholtz and James Unwin proposed that a primordial black hole was responsible for the clustering of the orbits of the ETNOs.
 Their analysis of OGLE gravitational lensing data revealed a population of planetary mass objects in the direction of the galactic bulge more numerous than the local population of stars.
-They propose that instead of being free floating planets, these objects are primordial black holes.
-Since their estimate of the size of this population is greater than the estimated population of free floating planets from planetary formation models they argue that the capture of a hypothetical primordial black hole would be more probable than the capture of a free floating planet.
+They propose that instead of being free-floating planets, these objects are primordial black holes.
+Since their estimate of the size of this population is greater than the estimated population of free-floating planets from planetary formation models, they argue that the capture of a hypothetical primordial black hole would be more probable than the capture of a free-floating planet.
 This could also explain why an object responsible for perturbing the orbits of the ETNOs, if it exists, has yet to be seen.
 A detection method was proposed in the paper, stating that the black hole is too cold to be detected over the CMB, but interaction with surrounding dark matter would produce gamma rays detectable by the FERMILAT.
 Konstantin Batygin commented on this, saying while it is possible for Planet Nine to be a primordial black hole, there is currently not enough evidence to make this idea more plausible than any other alternative.
 Edward Witten proposed a fleet of probes accelerated by radiation pressure that could discover a Planet Nine primordial black hole's location, however Thiem Hoang and Avi Loeb showed that any signal would be dominated by noise from the interstellar medium.
 Amir Siraj and Avi Loeb proposed a method for the Vera C. Rubin Observatory to detect flares from any low-mass black hole in the outer Solar System, including a possible Planet Nine primordial black hole.

+A 2023 paper suggests that Planet Nine may be an axion star; in that case, it would be difficult to distinguish from a primordial black hole.